 The liver is the primary site in the body for detoxification, and to help ensure that the liver is able to function as this cleansing organ, it's vital to support it through diet.
-The cleansing of the liver takes place through a two-stage process, with both stages requiring different nutrients.
-For a liver cleanse to be effective, the nutritional support for each detoxification stage must be balanced.
+The body continually cleanses itself through a two-stage process, with each stage requiring different nutrients.
+For a liver cleanse to be effective, it's important to eat a variety of nutrient-dense foods.

 The Process of a Liver Cleanse

 A cleanse, or detoxification plan, refers to removing the buildup of toxic substances from the body.
 Many toxins are fat soluble, and they must be attached to a water-soluble molecule to be excreted in urine.
 The two stages of detoxification in the liver are known as phase I and phase II.
 Phase I makes changes to the toxin so that it can accept a water-soluble molecule in phase II and be excreted.
 Often, the by-products from phase I are more toxic than the initial toxins, and the completion of phase I results in the generation of many free radicals that can damage cells in the body.
 Therefore, it's essential that phase II is able to perform its function.
 The liver requires nutrient-rich foods to support both detoxification phases.

 Good-quality protein is necessary for both phases of liver cleansing.
 Such foods would include fish, meat, poultry, dairy products, eggs and beans.
 Carbohydrate consumption should be regulated, because too-high consumption prevents the amino acids in protein from activating an important enzyme involved in phase I. Complex carbohydrates, which include whole grains such as brown rice, whole wheat products, barley and quinoa, are recommended, because simple carbohydrates, such as sugar, inhibit phase I. Dietary sources of fat provide important energy required for a liver cleanse.
 The best source of fat would be from medium chain triglycerides, such as coconut oil.

 Foods Rich in Antioxidants